pll25/iHack-2021/README.md

 Part 1 of the challenge is owned.
 Now let's go to Flag2.
 Which is... basically the same thing for the wireshark part.
 Let's extract and open the ''pcap.pcap'' file that we have.

-Then second part of the challenge is (PCAP Exploration part II):
+The second part of the challenge (PCAP Exploration part II) is as follow:
 > Another file is hidden in this pcap, can you recover it?
 > This challenge begins from the file you found in part I.